Sqlldr Control File Defaultifempty

 The SQL*Loader control file itself is assumed to be in the character set specified for your session by the

-parameter.
+NLS_LANGparameter.
 If the control file character set is different from the datafile character set, keep the following issue in mind.
 Delimiters and comparison clause values specified in the SQL*Loader control file as character strings are converted from the control file character set to the datafile character set before any comparisons are made.
 To ensure that the specifications are correct, you may prefer to specify hexadecimal strings, rather than character string values.If hexadecimal strings are used with a datafile in the UTF-16 Unicode encoding, the byte order is different on a big-endian versus a little-endian system.
 For example, ',' (comma) in UTF-16 on a big-endian system is X'002c'.
 On a little-endian system it is X'2c00'.
 SQL*Loader requires that you always specify hexadecimal strings in big-endian format.
 If necessary, SQL*Loader swaps the bytes before making comparisons.
 This allows the same syntax to be used in the control file on both a big-endian and a little-endian system.

 Record terminators for datafiles that are in stream format in the UTF-16 Unicode encoding default to 'n' in UTF-16 (that is, 0x000A on a big-endian system and 0x0A00 on a little-endian system).
 You can override these default settings by using the

-line.
-For example, you could use either of the following to specify that'ab'
+'STR 'char_str'or the'STRx'hex_str''specification on theINFILEline.
+For example, you could use either of the following to specify that'ab'is to be used as the record terminator, instead of'n'.Any data included after the

-statement is also assumed to be in the character set specified for your session by theNLS_LANG
+BEGINDATAstatement is also assumed to be in the character set specified for your session by theNLS_LANGparameter.For the SQL*Loader datatypes

-in the control file can mean 10 bytes or 10 characters.
+(CHAR,VARCHAR,VARCHARC,DATE,andEXTERNALnumerics), SQL*Loader supports lengths of character fields that are specified in either bytes (byte-length semantics) or characters (character-length semantics).
+For example, the specificationCHAR(10)in the control file can mean 10 bytes or 10 characters.
 These are equivalent if the datafile uses a single-byte character set.
 However, they are often different if the datafile uses a multibyte character set.To avoid insertion errors caused by expansion of character strings during character set conversion, use character-length semantics in both the datafile and the target database columns.

 Character-Length Semantics